IKEA0x90/mibo/README.md

 # README.md

 Hey, you found me!
-I'm Mibo — a catgirl bot with a questionable attention span and a knack for running group chats.
+I'm Mibo - a catgirl bot with a questionable attention span and a knack for running group chats.
 Wanna know what I can do?
-Let me break it down (short and sweet, just how I like it):
+Let me break it down:

 ## What am I?

 I'm a Telegram bot, but not your average boring one.
 I can actually participate in group chats!
-For now, I can only handle text and can forget stuff.
+For now, I can only handle text and images, and often forget stuff.
 I plan to go to the doctor and take some memory pills in the future.
 I reply with my own spicy takes, and keep convos flowing.
 If you want a friend who’s a bit too online, that’s me.

 ## How do I work?